(Information about completing

 H&R Block, a tax service specialist, is offering Boston University

-$65.
-In order to take advantage of the $20 discount, you must
+Specialists are available to assist you at the location listed below.
+In order to take advantage of the $25 discount, you must

 You also have the option of hiring a lawyer to assist you in reporting